alice314159265/delayed-metabolic-state-inference/README.md

 2. Biomarkers such as VOCs may represent delayed metabolic state rather than instantaneous glucose levels.

 This repository provides a prototype implementation of the physiological reliability layer within the DMSI framework.

+## Conceptual Positioning

+Unlike conventional approaches that optimize prediction accuracy, this project reframes metabolic sensing as a problem of inference validity under physiological modulation.
+Instead of assuming a stable mapping between biomarkers and glucose, the DMSI framework investigates when such mappings are physiologically valid, and when they break down due to systemic perturbations.

 ## DMSI Framework

 The DMSI framework models metabolic sensing as a three-layer process: